The 7 Ways to Live Life is coming soon!

 “There’d be no control in the region.
 Oil is control, Mr. President.”

 “There’ll be war if there’s a transition,” the President said.

 “Not if it’s complete.
 Right now Iraq and Syria are stuck in transition.
 That’s a lot of war, a lot of terrorism, which theoretically could be better for us.
 Russia could stabilize the place in an instant.
 And then it’s curtains, America.
 If we want to win the war—even to set up democracy—we have to wait.”

 “This is just terrible.
 I’d never have signed up for this job if I knew this is what it’s all about.
 I’m not even the most powerful person here, am I?
 I should be the one serving people’s heads on platters.”

 “Well, sir, welcome to Washington.”

 “Why not something in Saudi Arabia?”

 The bald man patted him on the arm, “Listen, Glibson, the first thing you should learn in office is you don’t touch Saudi Arabia.
 They give us oil.
 They give us direct routes into a whole lot of networks.
 They deal with Pakistan.
 Their leaders are friends, close friends, of the Big Triangle.”

 “Then what exactly are our options?”

-“To follow up on the information capsule – it’s codenamed God’s Flower – and to put its suspects on high priority, without alerting the U.S. government or people at large.
+“To follow up on the information capsule—it’s codenamed God’s Flower—and to put its suspects on high priority, without alerting the U.S. government or people at large.
 I guess Operation Black Arrow holds, as does Operation Khyber Pass, but we should be on the lookout for suspicious things.
-This is the worst time for such a thing to happen.”
+It’s such a precarious time.”